 Dog owners have an important choice to make when choosing the best dog nail grinder tool for their dog from various option available on market.
 Is it best to stick with the straightforward manual approach of a scissor-style clipper, or to go for the precision of an electric grinder?
 Grinders have a lot of benefits over manual clippers.
-This guide will look at the differences between the two, before discussing five of the best dog nail grinder products available.
+This guide will look at the differences between the two, before discussing eight of the best pet nail grinder products available.

 Dog Nail Grinders vs Dog Nail Clippers.